 Since the defendants knew that the project would eventually be sold as individual condominium units, they could be held “liable to the intended beneficiary” of the project.
 Id. at 574, citing Biakanja v.
 Irving, 49 Cal.
 2d 647 (1958).
 The RRA allows certain residential property owners to file suit for “damages arising out of, or related to deficiencies in the…design…[of] original construction intended to be sold as an individual dwelling unit.”
 Cal.
 Civ.
 Code § 896.
 This includes “design professionals” as well as contractors, and the court found that this term applies to architects.
 Beacon at 577, citing Cal.
 Civ.
 Code §§ 936, 937.

-For more than 40 years, business and construction litigation lawyer James G. Schwartz has advocated on behalf of Bay Area businesses and property owners in transactional matters and litigation.
-Contact us today online or at (925) 463-1073 to schedule a free and confidential consultation to see how our team can assist you.
+For more than 40 years, Cirrus Law PC has advocated on behalf of Bay Area businesses and property owners in transactional matters and litigation.
+Contact us today online or at (925) 463-1073 to schedule an initial confidential consultation to see how our team can assist you.

 More Blog Posts: